DIY Travel Guide Series: 5 Days in Siargao, Philippines for Non-surfers

 Travel Budget

-Transportation Tip: If you’re looking for the cheapest way to book the Trains, Buses, Ferries, Transfers on this route, we use 12Go.Asia to compare the prices!
+Transportation Tip: If you’re looking for the cheapest way to book the Trains, Buses, Fand berries, and Transfers on this route, we use 12Go.Asia to compare the prices!

 DAY 1: Arrival

 I arrived at Sayak Airport from Mactan Cebu International Airport before noon.
 The van service hired by my hostel I will stay for 5 days was already waiting for me outside the airport.
-From the airport to the hostel took is 1.5 hours land travel.
+From the airport to the htookookk 1 .of 5 hours of land travel.

-I just rest for awhile and went to the beach, few meters away from the hostel.
-I looked for a cheap restaurant to eat but I didn’t find any near the beach so I found myself riding a habal-habal (motorbike) going the Cloud 9, the famous site for surfing.
-I found a cheap restaurant, had late lunch then proceed to boardwalk, in front of the surfing area.
+I justcaawhiler awhile and went to the e beach, a few meters away from the hostel.
+I looked for a cheap restaurant to eat in but I didn’t find any near the beach so I found myself riding a habal-habal (motorbike) going the Cloud 9, the famous site for surfing.
+I found a cheap restaurant, and had a late lunch thentheeproceedd to the boardwalk, in front of the surfing area.
 I took pictures and I had fun watching the surfers that are untiringly catching their waves.

 DAY 2: Siargao Island Land Tour